unavi-xyz/docs/docs/worlds.md

 When you publish a world, a `world.json` file is generated.
 This file contains metadata about your world, such as its name, description, and thumbnail.
 It also contains a link to the glTF file that represents your world's scene.
 To learn more about the `world.json` file, check out [The Wired Protocol](https://github.com/wired-protocol/spec).

-All you need to join a space is a link to its `world.json` file - just copy the link and paste it into the client.
+All you need to join a world is a link to its `world.json` file - just copy the link and paste it into the client.
 The client will automatically download the world and connect you to it.

 ## 🌐 Discovery